María Candelaria: Reception

 "María Candelaria" has been analyzed by many scholars and historians for its representation of "the indígena".
 Many critics praise this and Fernández's other films for representing the indigenous people in a more positive light, while others claim he stereotypes them as simple.
 "María Candelaria" is Fernández's prime example of what he believes indígenas demonstrates.
-Author Joanne Hershfield claimed that Fernández and the Mexican cinema industry reproduced and reinforced stereotypes that artist Diego Rivera (whomst the painter in the movie is based on) created in his paintings- which were that indigenous people were "like children who had to be led to social (and revolutionary) consciousness by the intellectual mestizo elite".
+Author Joanne Hershfield claimed that Fernández and the Mexican cinema industry reproduced and reinforced stereotypes that artist Diego Rivera (whom the painter in the movie is based on) created in his paintings − which were that indigenous people were "like children who had to be led to social (and revolutionary) consciousness by the intellectual mestizo elite".

 The representation of María as the embodiment of an "indígena" results in a narrative that shows how during this time period, contact between criollos and indígenas resulted in suffering for the indigenous person.
-The film has been both criticized and praise for its insinuations about the indigenous population and the topic of assimilation.
+The film has been both criticized and praised for its insinuations about the indigenous population and the topic of assimilation.

 "María Candelaria" has sparked much debate and analysis over the image of indigenous people as portrayed in Golden Age Mexican cinema.